 * p < 0.05; ** p < 0.01; *** p < 0.001

-Table 2: Effects of three standardized traits, flowering phenology, flower number, and shoot height, predation and their interactions on relative fitness (number of intact fruits) of G. pneumonanthe in 2010 (N = 2000 plants in N =20 populations) and 2011 (N = 1598 plants in N = 16 populations).
+Table 2: Selection gradients for three traits, flowering phenology, flower number, and shoot height, of G. pneumonanthe in 2010 (N = 2000 plants in 20 populations) and 2011 (N = 1598 plants in 16 populations).
+The presence of butterfly seed predators (Predation), coded as 0 in populations without the predator and as 1 in populations with the predator, was included in all models.
 Results are from linear hierarchical mixed models with Type II sums of squares (Wald 2 values are shown).
 Effects of trait × population (random effects, not shown) and trait × predation interactions were only included in the models if the trait × population interaction was significant.
+Fitness was estimated by the number of intact fruits.
+Traits were standardized and fitness relativized before analyses.